carlosas/phpat/doc/WHAT_TO_TEST.md

 # What to test

-The following sections illustrate some typical checks that you could perform.
+The following sections illustrate some typical checks you could perform.

-## Dependency between classes
+## Class dependencies

 #### Layered Architecture

 ![Layered](img/layered.png)

-If you are organizing your code in layers with, for instance, an onion structure, you might want to ensure that the inner layers do not depend on the outer ones
+If you are organizing your code in layers (e.g. with an onion structure), you might want to ensure that the inner layers do not depend on the outer ones:

 >Classes with name App\\Domain\\* must not depend on classes with name App\\Application\\* and classes with name App\\Infrastructure\\*